Hey guys :)

 It was three am, a Sunday, and she was going to school.

 A new school to be exact.
-A place she had never heard about - ever.
+A place she had never heard about - till a few days about, that is.
 Teeth chattering, she scowled as she thought back to when it had all begun.

 It was some place called St Warriors High - and that was that.
-No explanation, nothing.
-Just packing, and a set of weird instructions to follow they departed for her another of her mom's lectures abroad.
-Which was pretty much the usual...as her aunt (who stayed nearby) would come over to stay when they were not in town, and who was normally always there up to see them off.
+They had given no explanation, nothing.
+Just helped her pack, and after giving her a set of weird instructions to follow, they had hurriedly departed for another of her mom's lectures abroad.

 Then again, she had bigger problems at hand.
 She wasn't even told where the academy was located, only that she would be picked up by the 'Academy's representative' at the closest bus stop.